phackt/phackt.github.io/_posts/2017-06-05-fingerprint-web-application-static-files.markdown

 4.6
 ```

 For wordpress we have only one possible version matching all the input files we provided thanks to the same procedure as seen for the Drupal CMS.
-We clearly know right now which version the CMS is running, **4.6**.
+We clearly know right now which version is running, **4.6**.

 Hope it may helps you, give you some ideas, make you think about how to reduce your fingerprinting entropy.